oroinc/documentation/commerce/admin_guide/email/email_templates.rst

    .. important::
       If you want to use the template for :ref:`autoresponses <admin-configuration-system-mailboxes-autoresponse>`, the **Entity Name** field value should be **Email**.

 3. Define the email template.
-Click on the necessary variable to add drag it to the text box.
+Click on the necessary variable to add it to the text box.

-   |

    .. image:: /user_guide/system/img/marketing/email_template_ex.png

-   |
+      :alt: A sample of an email template

    .. note:: In the example below, the template contains a link to the website page composed with a piece of :ref:`tracking code <user-guide-how-to-track>`.
 Every time a user follows the link, visit event will be tracked for the campaign.

-4. You can click :guilabel:`Preview` button to check your template.
+4. You can click **Preview** to check your template.

 .. image:: /user_guide/system/img/marketing/email_template_preview.png
+   :alt: Preview of an email template

-5. If you are satisfied with the preview, click the :guilabel:`Save` button in the upper-right corner of the page.
+5. If you are satisfied with the preview, click the **Save** button in the upper-right corner of the page.

 Email Template Languages
 ^^^^^^^^^^^^^^^^^^^^^^^^

 If several languages have been enabled for the email templates, move from tab to tab to define the template in different languages.

 .. image:: /user_guide/system/img/marketing/email_template_language.png
+   :alt: Navigating from one language tab to another

 .. _user-guide-email-templates-actions:

 Manage Email Templates
 ----------------------

-The following actions are available for an email template from the grid:
+The following actions are available for an email template from the list:

 .. image:: /user_guide/system/img/marketing/email_template_actions.png
+   :alt: View a list of templates with three options available: edit, clone, delete

-- Delete the template from the system: click the |IcDelete| **Delete** icon.
+- Click |IcDelete| to delete the template from the system.

-- Get to the edit page form of the template: click the |IcEdit| **Edit** icon.
+- Click |IcEdit| to get to the edit page form of the template.

-- Clone the template: click the |IcClone| **Clone** icon.
+- Click |IcClone| to clone the template.

   You can edit the template details and save a new (cloned and edited) template.